All Episodes

 Okay, that means basically that Hillary paid for it.

-And the DNC that Donna Brazil says she was controlling the money of that they paid for it.
+And the DNC that Donna Brazil says she was controlling the money of, that they paid for it.

-And the initial FISA application noted that Steele worked for a named U.S. person, but not the Clinton campaign, and not Fusion GPS, and not Glenn Simpson, who was paid for who was paid by a U.S. law firm, Perkins Coy, so they were hiding the money.
+And the initial FISA application noted that Steele worked for a named U.S. person, but not the Clinton campaign, and not Fusion GPS, and not Glenn Simpson, who was paid for, who was paid by a U.S. law firm, Perkins Coy.

-And that it's filled with let me go back to the Senate memo, that Steele's information mostly came was gathered from information from the Russian government sources he had inside of Russia.
+In other words, you know, three times removed so that the FISA judge doesn't put up together that, in fact, this is Hillary Clinton's op research and that it's filled with, let me go back to the Senate memo, that Steele's information mostly came, was gathered from information from the Russian government sources he had inside of Russia.

 So that's what Hillary Clinton was paying for.